FinTech Explained: What is it?

+Before we get started with our ‘FinTech Explained’ guide in earnest however, we want to provide a little background information first.
 Today’s financial market is a true digital battlefield.
 Its landscape is vast, its opportunities are endless, and the weapons available to its warriors are varied.
-This battlefield is regulated by different authorities who always seem to be increasing the entry barrier for newcomers.The fact that you need to react quickly to the changes and requirements they impose to stay in the game is just icing on the cake.
+This battlefield is regulated by different authorities who always seem to be raising the entry barrier for newcomers.The fact that you need to react quickly to the changes and requirements they impose to stay in the game is just icing on the cake.

 There are many ways of developing modern software applications.
 One of the biggest challenges that any development team faces is how to choose the right tools for doing so from the ocean of technologies out there.

-Having built core banking solutions for solarisBank and been at the forefront of adopting popular approaches here at Mooncascade, I’d like to shed some light on how you can build winning fintech products without going crazy.
-I’ve included a list of pros and cons for each one, so you’re guaranteed to walk away from this article with some food for thought.
+Having built core banking solutions for Solarisbank and been at the forefront of adopting popular approaches here at Mooncascade, as part of our ‘FinTech Explained’ guide I will be shedding some light on how you can build winning fintech products, and I’ve included a list of pros and cons for each one, so you’re guaranteed to walk away from this article with some food for thought.

 - Monolith: usually a single-tiered, self-contained application that consists of multiple components / modules (UI, data access, domain logic) which allows for completing a set of business functions.

 - Microservice: a self-contained component of business functionality centered around one particular task.

 - Event Sourcing: a design pattern that allows for storing an application state as a sequence of events.
 In other words, not only does event sourcing enable you to get the final state (or state for some period) of the application, it also allows you to see the entire history of how the application has reached said state.